GiyuUoU/GiyuUoU/README.md

 ## About Me

 I am a developer focused on building strong fundamentals in **software engineering** and **data analysis**.
-Currently, I am sharpening my skills in **full-stack development, machine learning, data analytics, and DSA** to prepare for high-impact engineering roles.
+Currently, I am developing skills in **full-stack development, data analytics, machine learning, and DSA** to prepare for high-impact roles.

 ---